Occasionally, I produce things other than scholarship that I want to share. I'll post those things here.

 The Sooty Empiric Guest Blog: Philosophy, Twitter and Hierarchy

-Liam Kofi Bright invited me to write a guest post for his blog.
+I wrote a guest post for Liam Kofi Bright's blog.
 I try to clarify how I think about status hierarchies in the discipline and on Philosophy Twitter.

 WiPhi Social Cognition Series